This blog post references our case study on the City of Salem. To read the full case study, go here.

 Conclusion

-By implementing strategies that focus on community engagement, automation, employee empowerment, and transparent communication, local governments can make smart, cost-effective decisions that benefit both the community and the budget.
+By implementing strategies focused on community engagement, automation, employee empowerment, and transparent communication, local governments can make smarter decisions.
+These strategies help make cost-effective choices.
+Ultimately, they benefit both the community and the budget.

 Alchemer has decades of experience helping state and local governments develop their feedback programs and do more with the feedback they collect.
 Our comprehensive suite of tools for gathering, automating, and analyzing feedback ensures you can turn insights into meaningful action.